Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

 - Reliable Claims Process: American Family consistently scores well in J.D.
-Power claims satisfaction surveys, providing dependable support to high-risk drivers with prior accidents.
+Power surveys, providing dependable support to high-risk drivers with prior accidents.

 - Competitive Minimum Rates: Minimum coverage starts at $104 a month, and AmFam does insure drivers with multiple tickets, at-fault crashes, or DUIs on their record.